nagyistge/COMPBASE/README.md

 The goal of COMBASE is the creation of a generic competence database that allows for comparison and consistent persistence of competencies.
 Plugins for current elearning system are being developed as well as mobile applications and badge systems.

+We have put some effort into maintaining a developer wiki here: https://github.com/uzuzjmd/COMPBASE/wiki

 ## Quick Start

 ### Interface Documentation